 Hair loss is not exclusively a male problem.
-During and after menopause, millions of women also suffer from a dwindling hair quantity.
+During menopause, millions of women also suffer from a dwindling hair quantity.

 In collaboration with the dermatological institute of the University Clinic Jena, Dr. Wolff -Research has discovered properties of caffeine, which could help reduce this type of hair loss.

-The Dr. Wolff laboratories developed a Phyto-Caffeine Complex especially against hair loss in women after menopause, which contains caffeine, zinc and niacin as well as an active ingredient combination from phytoflavonoids of the soy plant and black cohosh (Cimicifuga).
+The Dr. Wolff laboratories developed a Phyto-Caffeine Complex that helps to reduce hair loss in women during menopause.
+It contains caffeine, zinc and niacin as well as an active ingredient combination composed of phytoflavonoids derived from white tea or the soy plant.

-Caffeine is known for its stimulating effects and in numerous studies Dr. Wolff found, that the substance also helps protect hair from the negative impact of testosterone which can help to reduce hair loss.
+Caffeine is known for its stimulating effects and in numerous studies Dr. Wolff found, that the substance also helps to protect hair from the negative impact of testosterone.

 Hair loss can have a devastating effect on a woman’s confidence: in a study of 2,000 UK adults, 34 per cent of women felt the worst aspect of hair loss was “feeling less attractive than other women”, followed by “looking older” and “feeling insecure”.